 Riding Instructor Certification

-While certification is not required for riding instructors, there are quite a few certification options for those who wish to enhance their credentials.
-Here are some of the best-known certification programs for riding instructors:
+If these factors are important to you, then you may want to consider becoming certified.
+There are quite a few options for anyone who wants to enhance their credentials.
+While this isn't a complete list, here are some of the best-known certification programs for riding instructors.

 American Riding Instructors Association